 Learn How to Drink and Store Sherry Wine Like a Pro

 If you’re like us, fortified wines like sherry or port are a special treat.
-Usually after a great meal with friends, we’ll pop open a bottle, pour a bit for everyone, and end up with leftovers.
-Especially after one of our world famous ‘at home wine tastings’, there’s always a bottle or two left lying around.
+Usually, after a great meal with friends, we’ll pop open a bottle, pour a bit for everyone, and end up with leftovers.
+Especially after one of our world-famous ‘at home wine tastings, there’s always a bottle or two left lying around.

-Sherry is fortified, which means it has been aged with a higher alcohol by volume, preventing spoilage longer than a traditional wine, but once opened, it will eventually turn.
-Many sherry wines are also typically at their prime when bottled, so if you’re planning to cellar, be aware of sherry wine’s limitations.
+Sherry is fortified, which means it has been aged with higher alcohol by volume, preventing spoilage longer than traditional wine, but once opened, it will eventually turn.
+Many sherry wines are also typically at their prime when bottled, so if you’re planning to the cellar, be aware of sherry wine’s limitations.

 According to the Consejo Regulador of Sherry (Jerez, Spain), fortified wines like sherry wine have specific storing and consumption dates.
 Using that, plus our own experience, here are our recommendations on how long to store or drink sherry.